Topologically semisimple and topologically perfect topological rings: Introduction

 \begin{cor} Let\/ $\R$ be a complete, separated topological ring with a right linear topology.
 Assume that the abelian category\/ $\R\contra$ is split.
 Then any closed topologically left T\+nilpotent two-sided ideal in\/ $\R$ is zero. \end{cor}

-\begin{proof}[First proof] Moreover, any topologicall nil two-sided ideal $J\subset\R$ is zero.
-Indeed, by~\cite[Lemma~6.6(a)]{Pproperf}, $J$ is contained in the Jacobson radical $H(\R)$ of the ring~$\R$.
+\begin{proof}[First proof] We will even prove that any topologically nil two-sided ideal $J\subset\R$ is zero.
+Indeed, by~\cite[Lemma~7.6(a)]{Pproperf}, $J$ is contained in the Jacobson radical $H(\R)$ of the ring~$\R$.
 On the other hand, the ring $\R$ (viewed as an abstract ring with the topology ignored) is the opposite ring to the ring of endomorphisms $\Hom^\R(\R,\R)$ of the free left $\R$\+contramodule $\R$ with one generator.
-By Lemma~\ref{split-endomorphisms-vNregular}, the ring $\R$ is von~Neumann regular; hence $H(\R)=0$ \cite[Corollary~1.2(c)]{Goo}. \end{proof}
+By Lemma~\ref{split-endomorphisms-vNregular}, the ring $\R$ is von~Neumann regular; hence $H(\R)=0$ \,\cite[Corollary~1.2(c)]{Goo}. \end{proof}

 \begin{proof}[Second proof] Let $\J\subset\R$ be a closed topologically left T\+nilpotent two-sided ideal.
-For any left $\R$\+contramodule $\D$, consider the subcontramodule $\C=\J\tim\D\subset\D$ (see~\cite[Section~1.10]{Pproperf}).
+For any left $\R$\+contramodule $\D$, consider the subcontramodule $\C=\J\tim\D\subset\D$ (see~\cite[Section~2.10]{Pproperf}).
 Since the category $\R\contra$ is split by assumption, $\C$ is a direct summand in~$\D$.
 Hence $\J\tim\C=\C$.
-By the contramodule Nakayama lemma~\cite[Lemma~5.2]{Pproperf}, it follows that $\C=0$.
+By the contramodule Nakayama lemma~\cite[Lemma~6.2]{Pproperf}, it follows that $\C=0$.
 In particular, taking $\D=\R$ to be the free left $\R$\+contramodule with one generator, one obtains $0=\C=\J\tim\R=\J\subset\R$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{contra-split-iff-semisimple}] Let $\R$ be a complete, separated topological ring with a right linear topology for which the abelian category $\R\contra$ is split.
 Then all left $\R$\+contramodules are projective, so the class of all projective left $\R$\+contramodules is closed under direct limits in $\R\contra$.
 By Corollary~\ref{weak-iii-implies-iv}, it follows that the topological ring $\R$ is topologically left perfect.